andruhon/AndroidReadXLSX/README.md

 These jars are enough to read and write XLSX and XLS files.

-poi-3.10-min-0.1.jar contains following libraries shrinked with proguard:
+poi-3.10-min-0.1.jar contains following libraries shrunk with proguard:
 *dom4j-1.6.1.jar
 *poi-3.10-FINAL-20140208.jar
 *poi-ooxml-3.10-FINAL-20140208.jar